vikrant-phadtare1101/cassandra/doc/source/operating/audit_logging.rst

 ``--excluded-keyspaces``
     Comma separated list of keyspaces to be excluded for audit log.
-If not set the value from cassandra.yaml will be used
+If not set the value from cassandra.yaml will be used.
+    Please remeber that `system`, `system_schema` and `system_virtual_schema` are excluded by default, if you are overwriting this option via nodetool, remember to add these keyspaces back if you dont want them in audit logs

 ``--excluded-users``
     Comma separated list of users to be excluded for audit log.
 If not